EtchUK/Etch.OrchardCore.SiteBoilerplate/Content/README.md

 ### Visual Studio

 Open the solution in Visual Studio and run the `Etch.OrchardCore.SiteBoilerplate` project.
 This will open your default browser and you'll be presented with the Orchard setup page.

+## Notes

+This project was created using `v0.4.7` of [Etch.OrchardCore.SiteBoilerplate](https://github.com/EtchUK/Etch.OrchardCore.SiteBoilerplate) template.